Replit vs GitHub Codespaces: Which Cloud IDE Fits Your Workflow Best?

 Replit Agent 3

-Agent 3 represents Replit's most autonomous AI assistant, integrated throughout the platform and included with Core subscriptions.
+Agent 3 represents Replit's most autonomous AI assistant, integrated throughout and included with Core subscriptions.
 Built on advanced language models, Agent 3 can understand natural language descriptions and generate complete applications, not just code snippets.

 Agent 3 capabilities include: